Michal Ruprecht

 Since this experience, mistrust in the medical community continues to grow.

-My name is Michal Ruprecht and I am a freelance journalist helping build trust among physicians, scientists and the public.
+My name is Michal Ruprecht .
+I am the son of two immigrants and I am a health journalist building trust among physicians, scientists and the public.
 I write disruptive stories that contribute to improved scientific and medical understanding among underserved communities.

-I previously interned at ABC News, MedPage Today and The Nation’s Health, a publication of the American Public Health Association.
-I was also a beat reporter and assistant editor for The Michigan Daily, my school's independent newspaper.
-I am a member of the ABC News Medical Unit and MedPage Today's Editorial Advisory Board.
+I previously interned at ABC News , MedPage Today and The Nation’s Health, a publication of the American Public Health Association .
+Prior to that, I was a beat reporter, assistant editor and investigative reporter for The Michigan Daily , the University of Michigan's independent daily student newspaper.

-I am a second-year M.D. student at Wayne State University School of Medicine broadly interested in pediatrics.
-I am also a member of the Youth Advisory Board at Riley’s Way Foundation.
-I received a B.S. in neuroscience from the University of Michigan in 2022, where I leveraged community action and social change to partner with individuals affected by the Flint water crisis.
+I am a third-year M.D. student at Wayne State University School of Medicine and I am a board member at the Michigan Chapter of the American Academy of Pediatrics and Riley’s Way Foundation .
+I graduated with honors and a B.S. in neuroscience from the University of Michigan in 2022, where I leveraged community action and social change to partner with individuals affected by the Flint water crisis.
+I wrote my senior thesis on a membrane protein and created three ceramic sculptures of the channel.

 I am available for freelance assignments and I can be reached at mruprecht@umich.edu, on Twitter @michalruprecht or on Signal at (707) 412-8684.
 Find some of my favorite clips on this page.